 Owls don’t sleep on their face down.
-Some owls will still position themselves in such a way where they can see what is going on around them while they are sleeping.
+Some owls will still position themselves so they can see what is happening around them while they are sleeping.

 Do Owls Dream?

 Yes!
-Although we’re not entirely sure if owls dream, we do know that the majority of birds do indeed enjoy this activity.
-During sleep, an owl will usually still be aware of what is going around it and may keep its eyes open to remain alert for any danger.
+Although we’re not entirely sure if owls dream, we know that most birds indeed enjoy this activity.
+During sleep, an owl will usually still be aware of what is happening around it and may keep its eyes open to remaining alert for any danger.

 Do Owls Sleep With On Eye Open?

-Some owl species will have one eye open while they are sleeping to keep a watchful lookout for predators.
-Other species will close both eyes when resting and not just a single one.
+Some owl species will have one eye open while sleeping to keep a watchful lookout for predators.
+Other species will close both eyes and not just a single one when resting.